diabalsaadiOP/interview-agent/sentiment_results_interview.md

 - **LLM Sentiment:** Neutral
 - **Explanation:** Neutral

-The interviewer is providing factual information about their work experience without expressing any emotion or opinion, maintaining a neutral tone.
+The speaker is providing factual information without expressing a personal opinion or emotion, maintaining a neutral tone.

 ### Segment 11
 > What are the office hours, Mrs. Phillips?

 - **LLM Sentiment:** Neutral
-- **Explanation:** Neutral

-The interviewer is asking a factual question about office hours, indicating a neutral or routine inquiry with no apparent emotional tone or value judgment.
+- **Explanation:** Neutral.
+The statement is a straightforward question without any emotional tone or expression, indicating a neutral sentiment.

 ### Segment 12
 > 830-430, with an hour off for lunch.
 What are your salary expectations, Mrs. Stevens?

-- **LLM Sentiment:** Neutral
+- **LLM Sentiment:** Negative
-- **Explanation:** Neutral
+- **Explanation:** Negative

-The tone is professional and straightforward, with no indication of bias or emotion.
-The question is simply inquiring about salary expectations without any emotional language or judgment.
+The interviewer is probing Mrs. Stevens for her salary expectations, which could be perceived as a confrontational or pressure-filled question, setting a negative tone for the rest of the interview.

 ### Segment 13
 > I expect to be paid the going rate for this type of position.
 Can you tell me about the benefits you offer?

-- **LLM Sentiment:** Neutral
+- **LLM Sentiment:** Negative
 - **Explanation:** Neutral

-The candidate is inquiring about job benefits, but their tone implies they are primarily focused on salary, indicating an expectation rather than a genuine interest in the company's overall benefits package.
+The candidate is being professional and inquiring about the benefits package, but their statement about expecting fair pay for a comparable position comes across as somewhat assertive or even confrontational, which may indicate a slightly negative tone.
+However, the overall sentiment remains neutral as they are simply asking questions and seeking information.

 ### Segment 14
 > Yes.
 We provide full medical and dental coverage, a pension plan, and a three-week holiday per year.